Irving Babbitt: Democracy and Leadership

 In 1924, Babbitt published, which is perhaps his best-known work; Democracy and Leadership.
 The book deals with his political views from his humanistic outlook.
-In it, he discussed and criticized political theories which derives from naturalism.
+In it, he discussed and criticized political theories which derive from naturalism.
 Babbitt criticized two sides of naturalistic thought–mechanistic or utilitarian side, propagated by Francis Bacon and the sentimental side, represented by Jean-Jacques Rousseau.
 Babbitt attacked both for giving too much importance to forces of nature and unrestrained human passion and impulses; while ignoring the fundamental importance of individual conscience and moral character.
 He rejected historical deterministic theories from Saint Augustine to Bossuet.
 He stated high moral character as the most important quality of leadership in a democratic society.
 He warned against the dangers of unchecked majoritarianism in democracies.

 Babbitt's political views are in the tradition of classical liberalism, from Aristotle and Edmund Burke.
 His book is considered as a classic conservative political work.
 Conservative scholars like Russell Kirk were influenced by Babbitt.
 Kirk praised the book as "...one of the few truly important works of political thought."

 His political views originated from his belief in the supreme importance of moral character.
 He rejected socio-political activism and sentimentalism as no substitute for individual conscience and character.
 He put stress on individual responsibility and opposed "everybody's interference in everybody else's business."